um-tesis/stunning-journey-infra/README.md

 Remember, public access to RDS instances should only be used for specific scenarios and not for production environments due to security considerations.

+### **In `test_s3.yaml`:**

+#### Test Deployment
+To test s3 bucket, we've also introduced a new Kubernetes Deployment for testing our configuration.
+This deployment is defined in the test_s3.yaml file.

+This Deployment, named demo-aws-cli, is designed to confirm that our Service Account setup is correctly providing access to the S3 bucket.
+Here's how it works:

+The Deployment creates a pod with a single container running the amazon/aws-cli image, which includes the AWS command-line interface.

+The container is configured to use the s3-access Service Account, which is associated with the IAM role that has access to the S3 bucket.

+The container then executes a command (on startup) that creates a new file, dummy.txt, and attempts to upload this file to our S3 bucket.

+#### Testing Bucket Access

+This upload operation serves as a test of our setup.
+If the IAM role and Service Account have been configured correctly, the container should be able to upload the file to the S3 bucket without any issues.
+If there are problems with the IAM configuration, the upload operation will fail, and we can use this failure to diagnose the issue.

+The AWS CLI command that uploads the file (aws s3 cp) also includes the --acl public-read flag.
+This flag sets the uploaded file's Access Control List (ACL) to public-read, which allows all users (including unauthenticated ones) to read the file.
+This means that we can verify the upload's success by attempting to download the file from the S3 bucket ourselves with https://libera-bucket.s3.amazonaws.com/dummy.txt

 -----

 # Minikube